 Christine Clarke – Executive Director

-Her efforts have not gone unnoticed, and in 2003 Princeton University, honored Christine and recognized the Lodge with the Josh Miner ‘43 Award for outstanding contributions to the field of experiential learning.
-She loves that her job is never boring, provides endless scope and opportunities to learn, and is a major organizing force behind the scenes.
+Her efforts have not gone unnoticed, and in 2003 Princeton University honoured Christine and recognized the Lodge with the Josh Miner ‘43 Award for outstanding contributions to the field of experiential learning.
+She is a major force behind the scene and loves that her job is never boring, and provides endless scope and opportunities to learn.

 While Christine still loves being on the water, today she spends her free time exploring remote areas of Vancouver Island’s west coast with her family, and on occasion can be found kicking up her heels at a barn dance.